Shailene Woodley: Campaigns

 Woodley has lent her voice to several environmental campaigns such as the Conservation International's Nature Is Speaking series, focusing on its goal to reframe why conservation is important and personify different aspects of nature.
-She is a member of Conservation International's Leadership Council, dedicated to advancing the organization's mission through each member's expertise, community connections, and philanthropic support.
-She teamed up with American Express, together with Parley for the Oceans, on their #BackourOceans initiative to combat marine plastic pollution.
+She is a member of Conservation International's Leadership Council.
+She partnered with American Express and Parley for the Oceans on the #BackourOceans initiative to combat marine plastic pollution.
 She also joined Ocean Unite's 30x30 mission to protect at least 30% of the Earth's oceans by 2030 and the WILDOCEANS's Ocean Impact, promoting the conservation of South Africa's oceans.

 In July 2019, Woodley became an Oceans Ambassador for Greenpeace and embarked on a three-week-long expedition to the Sargasso Sea to study the impact of plastics and microplastics on marine life, and to document the importance of this unique ecosystem for protection under a new global ocean treaty that is being negotiated at the United Nations.
 She wrote a piece for Time, titled "How I'm Changing My Life to Help Save the Seas", chronicling the time she spent on the Greenpeace ship and the actions to take to save the marine life.
 The expedition reached its desired outcome in March 2023 as the UN Ocean Treaty had finally been agreed at the United Nations.
 The agreement keeps the 30x30 target –protecting 30% of the world's oceans by 2030 – alive.

-In 2022, Woodley became inaugural member of GoodLeap's Advisory Council, which brings renowned experience from a variety of sectors, to help GoodLeap continue its exponential growth and mission to connect a world where everyone can live more sustainably.
-In 2023, Woodley joined Greenpeace in Paris, demanding the United Nations create a strong and ambitious Global Treaty that will effectively end plastic pollution.
+In 2022, Woodley became inaugural member of GoodLeap's Advisory Council, which seeks to help the company continue its exponential growth and mission to connect a world where everyone can live more sustainably.
+In 2023, Woodley joined Greenpeace in Paris, demanding the United Nations create a strong and ambitious Global Treaty that would effectively end plastic pollution.
 This coincided with the UNEP's second round of Intergovernmental Negotiating Committee meeting, in Paris, which aims to secure a legally binding Global Plastics Treaty.

 Woodley is a signatory to the Artists4Ceasefire letter.
 In 2023, she also appeared in the Italian docufilm Materia Viva focused on Waste from Electrical and Electronic Equipment (WEEE) alongside Susan Sarandon to talk about their care and activism for the environment.

 Products

 In 2020, Woodley partnered with Karün, a certified B Corp that creates high-quality eyewear using recycled waste like fishing nets, ropes, and metals collected by local rural entrepreneurs.
 Their collaboration created the product line Karün by Shailene Woodley, building its identity around the connection of product design with nature protection.
-It was awarded The Most Sustainable Eyewear Brand in 2021- 2023 by Global Brands Magazine Awards.